vguhesan/MyThinkPondSource/README.md

 # README #

-This is a repository powers https://MyThinkPond.com/
+This is the repository that powers https://MyThinkPond.com/

 This blog is a "labor of love" for all things beautiful and interesting with respect to technology, curiosity & learning.
 It is a never ending work in progress...
 Always improved, always refined, ever growing...